Senior Resources » 10 Fun Christmas Activities to Do with Grandkids

 christmas lights

-Depending on where you live, you may be able to enjoy Christmas lights within your neighborhood or community.
+Depending on where you live, you may be able to enjoy Christmas lights right in your neighborhood!
 If your neighbors aren’t very festive, you aren’t out of options.
-Plenty of places, like zoos and amusement parks, boast Christmas lights and activities galore!
-Many city parks are also bedecked for the holidays, so bundle up and enjoy all the pretty lights!
+Plenty of places (like zoos and amusement parks) have Christmas lights and activities galore!
+Some city parks also go all out for the holidays, so you’ll have your pick!

-Give your grandkids the gift that keeps on giving their holiday season—a love of the written word.
+This holiday season, give your grandkids the gift that keeps on giving: a love of the written word.
 Read Christmas stories or books together.
 You can choose traditional tales, modern holiday stories, or even create your own Christmas stories as a family.
 A Christmas Carol by Charles Dickens is always a great place to start.
-The Gift of the Magi by O. Henry offers a powerful message that flies in the face of commercialism.
-Of course, you can’t go wrong with Christmas in the Big Woods by Laura Ingalls Wilder!
+You also can’t go wrong with Christmas in the Big Woods by Laura Ingalls Wilder!

 Advertisement.

-Gingerbread houses are often used in Christmas imagery, and for good reason.
-They originated in Germany back in the 16th century!
+Did you know that gingerbread houses originated in Germany back in the 16th century?
 Introduce your grandkids to this fun tradition by letting them decorate a gingerbread house.
-You can purchase gingerbread house kits or make gingerbread pieces from scratch.
+You can buy gingerbread house kits or make gingerbread pieces from scratch.
 Have a decorating competition or work together to create a festive gingerbread village.
 It doesn’t matter whether you’re a beginner or a gingerbread house-decorating pro.
 Everyone can enjoy this fun Christmas activity!

 “The best way to spread Christmas cheer is singing loud for all to hear.”
 These words, from the movie Elf, couldn’t ring more true.
 When your grandkids come over this holiday season, sing with them!
 You can belt out Christmas carols or more contemporary favorites.
-Organize a small concert for family and friends.
-Consider adding instruments or making jingle bells for added fun.
 You don’t need a voice like an angel to celebrate the holiday with a little music!

-Scavenger hunts are always fun, especially for kids.
 This holiday season, create a Christmas-themed scavenger hunt with clues leading to hidden holiday treats or small gifts.
-This activity adds an element of excitement and adventure.
-Of course, it may make your grandkids even more excited for Christmas morning, too!
+It might make your grandkids even more excited for Christmas morning, too!

 Advertisement.